cryptoratcapital/DSQ_Solidity/audit/strategies-resolutions.md

 21. Lack of validation

 Implemented the recommended change to validate the fee receiver.
 The recommendation to validate the maximum fee vs. a hardcoded limit was not implemented, as the fee structure may vary between strategy mandates.
 Post-deployment validation will be developed to ensure that the maximums are appropriately set.
-TEST PENDING

 22. Typographical issue